Introduction to Java Functional(SAM) Interface

 public void abstractMethod();

-default void print(){ // because it is default method
+default void print(){

 System.out.println(“Default Method 1“);